rtanglao/rtDOTcom/_posts/2025-03-18-p2349-nicholas-carlini-thoughts-on-future-ai.md

 ## QUOTE

-* Read the whole thing: [Nicholas Carlini:: My Thoughts on the Future of "AI"](https://nicholas.carlini.com/writing/2025/thoughts-on-future-ai.html)  <-- See also [Nicholas Carlini::  How I Use](https://nicholas.carlini.com/writing/2024/how-i-use-ai.html)
+* Read the whole thing: [Nicholas Carlini:: My Thoughts on the Future of "AI"](https://nicholas.carlini.com/writing/2025/thoughts-on-future-ai.html)  <-- See also [Nicholas Carlini::  How I Use "AI"](https://nicholas.carlini.com/writing/2024/how-i-use-ai.html)

 > Conclusion